We asked Professor Paul Wallace why doctors sometimes tell us not to drink when we take prescription drugs, and what happens if we do.

 - People taking sedative drugs (like diazepam/Valium) or antidepressants (like fluoxetine/Prozac) should avoid alcohol altogether

 - There are some antibiotics which simply do not mix with alcohol - drinking with these will make you sick.
-But for most commonly prescribed antibiotics, drinking is unlikely to cause problems so long as it is within the daily unit guidelines
+But for most commonly prescribed antibiotics, drinking is unlikely to cause problems so long as it is within the low risk alcohol unit guidelines.

 Professor Wallace says there are two main reasons why doctors advise patients not to drink with some drugs.

 When it comes to antibiotics, Professor Wallace says that the message is slightly different than it is with sedative drugs.
-The NHS advises that people who choose to drink alcohol when taking most common antibiotics do so within the lower risk guidelines.
-(1)
+The NHS advises that people who choose to drink alcohol when taking most common antibiotics do so within the weekly alcohol unit guidelines1